-- Any discharge, deposit, dumping, or placement of wastes (R.C.
-Chapter 3734.); and - Any discharge, deposit, dumping, or placement construction and demolition debris (R.C.
-Chapter 3714.).
+Any discharge, deposit, dumping, or placement construction and demolition debris (R.C.
+Chapter 3714).

 Likewise, other state agencies will retain their regulatory authority over the discharge, deposit, dumping, or placement of waste, debris, or other materials in an ephemeral feature.
 The bill prohibits Ohio EPA from imposing any requirements beyond those specified with respect to any activity affecting such ephemeral features.